dataprofessor/streamlit-for-datascience/content/Lesson-1.md

   2. Use `st.write` to write a text output and inside the `st.write` command we use the `'Hello world!'` string as the input argument.
 </details>

+## Summary

+In this lesson, we're introduced to Streamlit along with how to setup a computing environment as well as creating our first Streamlit app.